 In 1557 a major flood destroyed one side of the church and its fašade; for some time the building was abandoned and only in 1583 it was partially restored (you may wish to see it in a 1588 Guide to Rome).
 In 1624 S. Bartolomeo all'Isola was almost entirely rebuilt (perhaps by Martino Longhi the Elder) by order of Pope Urban VIII.
 The interior, including the ceiling, was partly redesigned in the XIXth century.

-(above) 1113 inscription celebrating a restoration by Pope Paschal II and making reference to the relics of St. Bartholomew and St. Paulinus of Nola; the latter was Bishop of Nola, near Naples, in the Vth century; in 1909 his relics were returned to Nola; (below-left) ancient plinth (base) of a column; (below-right) a small remaining section of the Cosmati pavement
+(above) 1113 inscription celebrating a restoration by Pope Paschal II (who restored also SS.
+Quattro Coronati and S. Lorenzo in Lucina) and making reference to the relics of St. Bartholomew and St. Paulinus of Nola; the latter was Bishop of Nola, near Naples, in the Vth century; in 1909 his relics were returned to Nola; (below-left) ancient plinth (base) of a column; (below-right) a small remaining section of the Cosmati pavement

 Notwithstanding reconstructions and restorations the church retains some elements of its early days.
 The columns do not have their original capitals, but their shafts stand on ancient plinths, although there is a mismatch between the two.
 In the XVIIIth century most of the Cosmati pavement was removed, probably because it was damaged by floods.